|

 I will not show you pictures of these incidents.
 Believe me - they happen very frequently.
 TV commercials spread the message that it is fun to drive in the shallow ocean water.
 And I totally agree - its great fun!
 What they dont tell you is that they throw the vehicle away when they are done filming.

 Avoid also driving fast on wet sand.
 Drive slowly.
-At speed salty sand would be thrown all over your undercarriage and will cause rust.
+At speed salty sand would be thrown all over your undercarriage and will cause severe rust even after you rinse the undercarriage with fresh water.

 Needless to say on the beach you drive at your own risk.